 It utilizes so many of the different brain structures and systems, so it’s a great way to keep your brain active and strong.

 You can also support the health of your brain by getting proper nutrition.
 One of the most important nutrients to support brain health are omega-3 fatty acids.
 Omega-3s like EPA and DHA are important in maintaining the structural integrity of the cell membranes in your brain cells.

-Getting enough omega-3s can work to protect your neurons and synapses from damage so they can stay healthier for longer.
-They’re used in all different areas of the brain, and they can also help reduce the risk of negative health outcomes caused by inflammation in the brain.
+Getting enough omega-3s can work to support the health of your neurons and synapses so that they can remain healthy.
+They’re used in all different areas of the brain, and they can help support your brain health as a whole, even as you age.

 DHA, in particular, may help reduce certain markers of inflammation.
 It’s another layer of protection for your brain.
 Supporting the health of your brain in this way can also support your memory in the long run — and iwi life can help!
 Our plant-based omega-3 Supplements are a great way to maintain your memory with essential healthy fats.